-- Clubflyers.com – glossy on both sides, which means you can’t write on the back, but they look really good.
+- Clubflyers.com – glossy on both sides, which means you can’t write on the back, but the print quality is excellent.

-- Overnightprints.com – Their prices are a bit higher than Vistaprint, but they offer overnight printing. (very handy if you’re like me and put stuff off for the last minute)
+- Overnightprints.com – (Overnightprints coupons!)
+Hence the name, they offer overnight printing. (very handy if you’re like me and put stuff off for the last minute)

 “What’s the title of this?
 Where was it taken?
 How much does it cost?”

 There are a zillion ways of doing this.
 Come up with something that complements your own style.
 Some artists print a little price tag and wedge it in the corner of the frame, some use sticky labels, some people leave the price off altogether to encourage haggling.

 I designed these little guys in Illustrator and printed on matte paper.
 They are the size of business cards, and then glued to black foamcore (my first version used Super 77 adhesive).
 A little strip of velcro makes them hang on the carpeted panels.

 Another cool technique I saw was an artist using little tile pieces with the price written in sharpie.
 That way you could wipe them off and write something else on there without having to print anything!

 who are you, what do you do, and how you do it? (more and more shows are requiring this)

 And if you’re feeling excessively narcissistic, get a big sign with your name on it: